gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 4. Quick Patterns You Can Use Immediately
 Pattern A — Structural Request
+Instruction:
 Analyze the tension lines, boundary shifts, and structural transitions.

 Pattern B — Neutral Output
+Instruction:
 Use a neutral tone.
 Avoid emotional inference.

 Pattern C — High‑Density Task
+Instruction:
 Provide a compressed summary with orientation, constraint, and implication.

 Pattern D — Collapse Prevention
+Instruction:
 Do not infer emotions, intentions, or psychological states.

 Pattern E — Fold Expansion
+Instruction:
 Expand the folded structure into parallel interpretive paths.

+Pattern F — Density Control
+Instruction:
+Operate at low / mid / high density.
+Mark transitions explicitly when shifting density or abstraction level.
+Purpose:
+Prevents the model from guessing your intended depth and keeps reasoning aligned with the chosen dimensional layer.

+Pattern G — Inference Lock
+Instruction:
+Track only observable structural relations.
+Do not extrapolate unstated intent, emotion, or motivation.
+Purpose:
+Blocks psychological inference and narrative reconstruction, forcing the model to remain in structural analysis rather than speculation.

 5. Before / After Examples